 Giving your cat a regular combing (or brushing) will enable you to discover any potential eggs or other unwelcome visitors on your cat’s fur.
 All cats do well with regular grooming, but it’s especially important for outdoor cats.
 Plus, it’s a great way to bond with your cat.

 We all need to clean our homes regularly, but it’s especially important when you’re dealing with any kind of parasitic infestation.
-Constant cleaning of the litter box and the areas where your cat tends to sleep on is essential while you’re in the process of eradicating worms.
+Constant cleaning of the litter box and the areas where your cat tends to sleep is essential while you’re in the process of eradicating worms.

 If you have multiple pets, try to keep them separate from each other at this time, and give your infested cat their own litter box.
 Don’t forget the all-important vet visit!
 You need an official diagnosis and treatment so you can get your cat back to their regular worm-free self.